-Relatives of current Ilisagvik College employees or members of the Board of Trustees may be considered for employment.
-The College may decline to hire, or place an applicant or employee based on their relationship to existing employees in order to avoid actual or potential problems in supervision, safety, security and morale, or an actual or apparent conflict of interest.
-An employee may not directly supervise their relative, or participate in employment, retention, promotion, salary, leave, dispute resolution or other personnel decisions concerning their relative.
+Relatives of current Ilisagivik College employees or members of the Board of Trustees may be considered for employment.
+However, the College may decline to hire, or place an applicant or employee based on their relationship to existing employees in order to avoid actual or potential problems in supervision, safety, security and morale, including an actual or apparent conflict of interest.
+For the purpose of this policy, relatives are considered to be individuals who are related by blood, marriage, adoption, fostering, those who reside in the same household, or who are involved in a romantic relationship.